Z4KKD/CSV-Sum-Calculator/README.md

 1. **Dispose(bool disposing)**: Disposes of the form's components when the form is disposed.

+2. **SuspendLayout**: Prevent unnecessary layout updates while controls are being added.

+3. **ResumeLayout(false) and PerformLayout**: Resume layout logic without performing layout operation right away.
+Then execute the pending layout requests for the form and its children.

 ## Program.cs

 This file contains the main entry point for the application.